cwitkowitz/sparse-analytic-filters/README.md

 ## Clean Analytic Filters (Piano Transcription)
 Code for the paper [Learning Clean Analytic Filters for Piano Transcription](www.stub.com).
 The repository contains scripts to run and analyze a filterbank learning experiment on a piano transcription task.
-It is a thin layer on top of two more general repositories
+It is a thin layer on top of two more general repositories:
  - [lhvqt](https://github.com/cwitkowitz/lhvqt) - filterbank learning module
  - [amt-tools](https://github.com/cwitkowitz/amt-tools) - music transcription framework